Assessment (Including Appeals Against Assessment)

 A record of the appeal will be completed by the Personal Tutor/IQA/Supervisor.

 At this point the Awarding Organisation and the college’s Quality Assurance Coordinator (QAC) will be informed/consulted.

-In the case of the learner still not being satisfied with the decision made then Stage 4 will apply within two weeks of escalation from stage 3.
+In the case of the learner still not being satisfied with the decision made, then Stage 4 will apply within two weeks of escalation from stage 3.

 A record of the appeal will be completed.